ArjunOn/AI_Text_Generation_Portal/nanoGPT-flask-app/README.md

 Notes
 -----
 - The UI now supports selecting an explicit checkpoint (not just dataset), and the backend uses a fresh random seed for each generation so repeated clicks produce varied outputs.
-- If you want me to add a quick helper to rotate (archive) old checkpoints or truncate logs periodically, I can add that as a follow-up.

----